Computer Generation of Disordered Networks with Targeted Structural Properties: Case study: reproducing biophotonic networks

 \section{Case study: reproducing biophotonic networks}

-In this section, we investigate how the parameters of the extended WWW algorithm (Section~\ref {sec:WWW}) impact generated networks.
+In this section, we investigate how the parameters of the extended WWW algorithm (Section~\ref {sec:WWW}) impact generated networks, demonstrating vast tunability in structural characteristics.
+We link the WWW algorithm inputs to the average generated order metrics through a feedforward neural network.
 As a test scenario, we consider biophotonic networks that produce structural color.
 We statistically reproduce these networks using the order metric list from Section~\ref{sec:order_metrics}.